 Thieves want to steal the best and most compelling images they can find for exactly the same reasons legitimate users want them.
 There is no good way to prevent online theft.
 If an image is loaded onto a thief's computer by a website there is always a way to steal it.
 The only effective way to prevent online images from being stolen is to make them less desirable to thieves and everyone else.
 Images that are small, highly compressed, or watermarked are less desirable, but I cannot bring myself to do any of that.
 I put a lot of effort into making my photographs look as good as possible, so it is very difficult for me to partially negate that effort.
 More importantly, a goal of my images and this website has long been to help inspire others to protect and preserve our natural world.
 It is hard to imagine others being inspired by images that thieves don't want to steal.
 None of that means I want to give away high resolution files that are suitable for any purpose imaginable.
 Some compromise is obviously needed.
 After some careful thought about everything involved I decided that putting images of 1000 pixels in the longest dimension online is at the ragged edge of my comfort zone.

-To better accommodate today's wide variety of devices the website is now capable of displaying each image in four different sizes.
-Each is hand optimized for proper display at the specific size.
+To better accommodate today's wide variety of devices the website is now capable of displaying each image in four different sizes, three of which are available for any given window size.
+Each image is optimized for proper display at the specific size.
 Thumbnail images are automatically selected from two different sizes based upon the dimensions of the user's viewing window.
 The middle size on the image description page is increased from 325 pixels in the longest dimension to approximately 500, and the largest image is approximately 1000 pixels in the longest dimension.
 The HTML code is updated to select the correct thumbnail image size and work in a more friendly way on smaller mobile devices.
 Implementing the image size changes meant regenerating each of nearly 400 different images in four different sizes, or 1600 images in total, from existing master files.
 Because tools and my abilities have changed dramatically in the last 20 years the oldest images were completely reprocessed from their original camera files or film scans, and in some cases the original film was rescanned.
 Each of the 1600 images was appropriately sharpened according to its displayed size, sometimes with localized sharpening modification to avoid halos.
 Accomplishing that and the required code changes took an enormous amount of time before and during the 2000 COVID-19 pandemic.
 I have no plans to do anything similar again, but as someone once said, you never know.

 In spite of these changes, the website's appearance and general functionality are not much different than they were in 1999.
 By today's standards it is a no frills, old-school website and it will likely remain so.
 With one person providing the content and maintaining more than 1,140 pages created over 21 years, I promise that some of the more deeply buried pages have outdated content and some have outdated code that does not display them perfectly on every device in every browser.
 Even so, I would argue that the website gives each user more than their money's worth.